ottogroup/schedoscope/README.md

 Schedoscope is a scheduling framework for painfree agile development, testing, (re)loading, and monitoring of your datahub, lake, or whatever you choose to call your Hadoop data warehouse these days.

+With Schedoscope,
+* you never have to think about schema DDL migration steps

 Schedoscope supports a wide range of options for expressing data transformating, from file operations and MapReduce jobs to Pig scripts, Hive queries, and Oozie workflows.

 Based on a concise Scala DSL,